 Absolutely.
 Critically though, because the Care Certificate is about knowledge and practice rather than attendance, you can reuse all of the evidence towards a RQF portfolio.
 Furthermore, this should make the process quicker because you will be adding observations of practice from the very beginning!

 The best people to do the observations of “real work activity” described in the guidance are your team leaders and supervisors, simply because they know the people you support, their preferences and your policies.

-No. Assessors do not need formal qualifications, but they do need to be competent to carry out the role of assessor.
+You don’t need to be a qualified assessor to assess the Care Certificate, but you do need to be competent in the standard you’re assessing.
 So, if you have assessors in your organisation, they can cascade their knowledge or deliver train-the-trainer sessions to up-skill your team leaders and supervisors.
 You might want to assess their knowledge and skills using our Assessor Assessment.

 Can I use an external training provider, eLearning or a workbook to meet the Care Certificate?

-If you recruit someone who has never worked in the Care sector before, they will clearly need some learning and development.
+For someone who has never worked in the Care sector, they will clearly need some learning and development.
 However, it is not this training that provides evidence of their competence.
 In the same way, completing a workbook or some eLearning does not provide evidence of what the person has learnt from the learning activity.

-It is imperative that you provide evidence of what the person is putting into practice based on their knowledge and understanding.
+The candidate needs to provide evidence of putting learning into practice based on their new knowledge and understanding.

 Which is why the guidance states: “Certificates of attendance, attendance on study days or eLearning without assessment of what has been learnt” is NOT evidence towards the achievement of the Care Certificate.

 Is there a Certificate of Completion?